toriancrane/item-catalog/README.md

 # Wild (Item-Catalog)
 Wild is a video game catalog where users can view a catalog of games, view games by genre, add new games, or edit/delete a game.
 A user must be logged in to do anything more than view game information, and they can only modify the games that they have entered into the site.

+A live version of this site can be found [here](http://wildapp.herokuapp.com/games/).

 ## Installation and Usage
 In order to run this application, users will need to have Python and Git installed on their machines.